 Details: Dir.
 Michael O. Sajbel.
 Perf.
 James Garner, Drew Fuller, Abigail Breslin, Bill Cobbs.
 20th Century Fox, 2006.

-Synopsis: Billionnaire Howard “Red” Stevens (Garner) passes away and sends his grandson, Jason (Fuller), on a series of challenges to discover the “ultimate gift.”
+Synopsis: Billionaire Howard “Red” Stevens (James Garner) passes away and sends his grandson, Jason (Fuller), on a series of challenges to discover the “ultimate gift.”
 Along the way, he gets sent to a small village in Ecuador, where his grandfather built the “Stevens Biblioteca” (the Stevens Library).
-A friendly Latina woman rushes to greet Jason and shows him the library, a small, simple wood building.
+A friendly woman shows Jason the library, housed in a small, simple wood building.

 Role Call: Rose Bianco as Bella—Information Provider (female)